-The location of Continental Farms east of the Santa Cruz River and west of the Union Pacific Railroad prohibit connection to surrounding residential communities.
+The location of Continental Farms east of the Santa Cruz River and west of the Union Pacific Railroad prohibit connection to local streets in surrounding residential communities.
 As such, surrounding local streets will not be impacted by the Continental Farms development.